 The Question to Ask Yourself:

 Anyone who has been in any of my classes knows I stress the mental and moral component of firearm ownership and self-defense, as much as the tactical or physical side.
 I believe it is as important to understand WHY we use deadly force, as it is to understand HOW to use deadly force.
-What I mean is that I can teach marksmanship skills to anyone who wants to learn.
-But people coming to my classes and reading my articles have their own moral compasses and spiritual beliefs.
+What I mean is that I can teach marksmanship skills to anyone.
+But I feel I must also teach them the moral component that comes along with potentially using deadly force.